w3ctag/security-questionnaire/questionnaire.markdown

 > 06. Do the features in your specification expose information about the
 >     underlying platform to origins?
 > 07. Do features in this specification allow an origin access to sensors on a user’s
->     device
+>     device?
 > 08. What data do the features in this specification expose to an origin?
 Please
 >     also document what data is identical to data exposed by other features, in the
 >     same or different contexts.
 > 09. Do feautres in this specification enable new script execution/loading